GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 My research aims to understand the *intergenerational transmission* of social inequalities in educational and health outcomes using also genetics data.
 In my PhD project, I focused on gene-environment interaction (GxE) to understand how genetic propensities and the environment interact in shaping social inequality in education and health.

+Passaretta’s works have been published in _Social Science Research_, _European Sociological Review_, and _Research in Social Stratification and Mobility_.

 ---